-These three day trips from Galway can be accomplished in a variety of ways.
+These day trips from Galway can be accomplished in a variety of ways.
 A day tour may be a great option if you don’t have a car and want to check off multiple sites in one day.
 For example, a day tour to Kylemore Abbey also includes stops in Connemara and at the Killary fjord.

 This post contains affiliate links, which means that, at no additional cost to you, I will earn a tiny bit of income if you decide to make a purchase or booking.